|

 The

-tomb sculptures described in the poem below are not the kind of holy images
+tomb effigies in the poem below are not the kind of holy images that the

-that the councillors of Nicaea had in mind, but it was only their ultimately
+councillors at Nicaea had in mind, but it is due to their ultimately successful

-successful defence of the icon that allowed for the existence of such
+defence of the icon that such art exists.

 Death & the Hanged Man